-Participating in a Connected Horse workshop provides unique opportunities for people living with early stage dementia and their care partners.
-It’s a time to be together and experience non-riding activities with horses.
+Participating in a Connected Horse workshop provides unique opportunities for people living with early-stage dementia and their care partners.
+It’s time to be together and experience non-riding activities with horses.
 By experiencing the power of the human-horse connection participants feel relaxed, confident, and happy.
-Learning self compassion, stress reduction strategies, communication and awareness practices is the goal.
+Learning self-compassion, stress reduction strategies, communication and awareness practices is the goal.

 Connected Horse was founded in 2015 by Nancy Schier Anzelmo and Paula Hertel.
 Both horse lovers and are professionals in senior and dementia care in addition to gerontology.
 Their nonprofit is committed to the belief that horses can provide humans with valuable insights into the healing process.